 Reminder: this little blog is simply my tool to remind myself and any readers of my thoughts and anything else I deem important - more extensive charts and/or analysis takes place in the GMR Newsletter.
 This blog is periodic but usually updated once or twice a week.

-If not already a DINL member, join the mailing
+If not already a DINL member, join the mailing list

 My Market Notes:

 Hard assets accumulate; mix of juniors, seniors, and physical

 UK Bank of England now looks to lower rates; Euroland likely to follow

 Reflation in US likely

 How for the US to handle $700 billion bailout + $600 billion Iraq War + $40 billion War on Drugs ??????